Strategic Plan 2018-2023

 BTI’s current values are given here; however, the planning process led us to re-examine the creativity and depth of our values, which will be updated during the first year of the plan.
 Current values are Integrity, Mutual Respect, Excellence, Collaboration and Innovation.

-Objective 1.0: Reimagine professional development, workplace culture, succession, and hiring.
+Strategy 1.0: Reimagine professional development, workplace culture, succession, and hiring.

 This objective encompasses maintaining BTI’s mission focus on scientific discovery in plant biology while navigating in a dynamic external environment.